TDarkShadow/iheartnewvegas/newvegassharp.md

 ## MOD ORGANIZER 2 TIPS

-### Installing Nexus mods with Mod Organizer 2

-Because Mod Organizer 2 is associated with Nexus links, mods downloaded in Nexus will be instantly added to Mod Organizer 2.

-- Click **Mod manager download** under the file you want to download.
-- Click **Slow download**.
-- In Mod Organizer 2, click on the **Downloads** tab.
-You can check the download progress for your file there.
-- Right-click the downloaded file, and click **Install**.
-- MO2 will prompt you to give the mod a name.
-I suggest giving it a descriptive name, such as mod name + version number (e.g. "Yukichigai Unofficial Patch - YUP 12.2").
-- Click **OK**.
-- The mod will appear in the left pane.
-Check the box next to it to finish installation.

-> Whenever you are asked to install a mod from Nexus, limit yourself to the main file, unless explicitly told to install a different file.
-Likewise, if there are multiple main files present, you will be told which one you need to install.

 ### Installing multiple files from a same Nexus mod with Mod Organizer 2

 There will be times when you will be asked to install multiple files from the same mod page.
 These can be either updates or optional files regarding a given mod, or multiple different mods from the same page, usually compilation pages for minor mods which the author didn't think deserved individual mod pages.